sohaibmustafa1122/SecurityEngineering-2023-security-engineering-submissions-sohaibmustafa1122-Week4/README.md

 Tools Installed
 BurpSuite Community Edition: Downloaded and installed from PortSwigger's official site.

 For installation, I created a temporary project with default settings and accessed the dashboard.

 Docker Desktop: Already installed and configured to run Docker containers.

 Verified functionality by running the hello-world test image.

 DVWA (Damn Vulnerable Web Application):

 Pulled the DVWA image using:
 code:
 docker pull vulnerables/web-dvwa

 Ran the container using:
 code:
-docker run --rm -it -p 80:80 vulnerables/web-dvwa Confirmed that DVWA was accessible via http://localhost.
+docker run --rm -it -p 80:80 vulnerables/web-dvwa

+Confirmed that DVWA was accessible via http://localhost.

 2. Setting Up DVWA

 Accessed DVWA in the browser using http://127.0.0.1.

 Logged in with the provided credentials:

 Username: admin

 Password: password

 Initialized the DVWA database by clicking "Create / Reset Database" on the setup page.

 Logged in again and confirmed the DVWA application was running.

 3. BurpSuite Configuration

 Opened the BurpSuite browser via Target > Open Browser and navigated to http://localhost.

 Ensured BurpSuite Proxy was active and correctly intercepting traffic.

 4. Subtask 1: Intercepting Traffic

 Opened the Proxy tab in BurpSuite and turned interception ON.

 Performed the following actions:

 Attempted to log in with incorrect credentials to generate traffic.

 Observed the intercepted requests in the HTTP history.

 Logged in with correct credentials while interception was still active:

 Username: admin

 Password: password.

 Intercepted the POST request and modified the User-Agent header to include:

 Value: My name + a household item (e.g., User-Agent: Kettle).

 5. Reviewing and Saving the Modified Request

 Forwarded the modified POST request and completed the login process.

 Turned interception OFF.

 Reviewed the HTTP history to locate the modified request:

 Switched to the Edited Request view to confirm the changes.

 Captured screenshots showing:

 Edited POST request in raw format.

 HTTP history, including timestamps, methods, and ports.

 6. Submission
-Created a GitHub repository containing:
-Screenshots of DVWA setup, BurpSuite configuration, intercepted traffic, and modified POST requests.
-A detailed explanation of each step.

 Screenshots in the Repository

 DVWA setup and database initialization.

 Logged-in DVWA interface.

 BurpSuite intercept settings.

 Intercepted POST request before and after modification.

 HTTP history showing timestamps and edited requests.